Adapted Caldeira-Leggett Model: Numerical techniques and tolerances

 \section{Numerical techniques and tolerances}

 The total Hamiltonian ($H_w$) was constructed as described in the text and then diagonalized numerically.
 The initial states were constructed in the appropriate subsystem bases and then expanded in the basis of eigenstates of $H_w$.
 Time evolution was performed by rotating the phases of the coefficients of the eigenstates of $H_w$ according to the Schr\"odinger equation.
 Density matrices for subsystems $s$ and $e$ at a given time were generated by rotating into an $s\times e$ product basis and tracing over $e$ and $s$ respectively.
 These density matrices were then used to extract information about the two subsystems.
 (Note, the state of $w$ expressed in the eigenbasis of $H_w$ was always saved so there was never a need to ``rotate back'' and thus no associated noise introduced in the evolution.)
+Algorithm~\ref{alg:ACL} shows a schematic of the procedure to generate $\rho_s(t)$ and $\rho_e(t)$ in the ACL model.

 Regarding numerical accuracy, the critical aspect was the ability of our code to accurately evaluate exponentials with potentially large imaginary arguments (to rotate the phases).
 The residuals shown in Figs.~\ref{fig:SHOcstest} and~\ref{fig:SHOsc} give some sense of the capabilities of our code.
 Note that while those figures refer to the case where $E_I=0$ and focus on the behavior of the SHO, the results were generated with $E^e=0.03$ and $N_e=600$ (and thus $N_w=18,000$) so the residuals reflect a stronger test than one might initially expect.
 Figure~\ref{fig:NumFail} shows several quantities discussed in this paper evolved to later times than previously shown.
 One can see evidence of the breakdown of numerical accuracy around $t=10^{14}$, when the exponential expressions for the (extremely large) phases start failing to compute properly.
 For example energy conservation (the constancy of the solid curve in the lower panel) is lost, and the requirement that $S \leq S_{max} = \ln\left(N_s\right)$ (Eqn.~\ref{eqn:Smaxdef}) is violated.
 These, and many other tests of the numerics proved robust up to times just below the $t\approx10^{14}$ breakdown point.
 The availability of accurate numerical computations over such a wide time range provides excellent latitude for exploring the physics of the ACL model.
 (For context, recall that the period of the oscillator is $\tau = 2\pi$.)\footnote{ For the senior member of this collaboration whose last experience with this kind of calculation was in the 1990's~\cite{Albrecht:1992rs} the comparison of capabilities between then and now is truly remarkable.}